OfficeForProductSafetyAndStandards/product-safety-database/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:
 - [ ] Have you documented your changes in the pull request description?
 - [ ] Does the change present any security considerations?
 - [ ] Is any gem functionality overloaded?
+Eg: Devise controller methods being overloaded.
 - [ ] Has acceptance criteria been tested by a peer?
 - [ ] Has the CHANGELOG been updated?
 (If change is worth telling users about.)